 Mentors and mentees are expected to have regular meetings (at least monthly) for a duration of nine months, between March and November.
 The exact nature and frequency of these meetings can be determined between the mentor and mentee and may include online discussions, professional learning, informal meetings over coffee, attending a public lecture together, and much more.
 Mentors are also required to attend an on-campus initial training workshop in March, a mid-program check-in in July, and an end of year review and celebration workshop in November (exact dates TBC)

 How will I be matched with a student?

 Where will I meet my mentee?

-If my application is unsuccessful in 2018, can I apply to be a mentor in subsequent years?
+If my application is unsuccessful, can I apply to be a mentor in subsequent years?